azothjs/azoth/README.md

 ## Install and Build

-You need both the `azoth` runtime and some form of the compiler to run azoth.
+You need both the `azoth` runtime and some form of the azoth compiler (via rollup, webpack, etc) to run azoth.

 ### Runtime Install